Prithamkh/20-machine-learning-Projects/README.md

-all machine learning related topics python code in jupyter formate
+all machine learning related topics projects with python code in jupyter formate